 - Get your vaccine soon upon its release, usually in early September.

 - Avoid the live attenuated nasal vaccine, FluMist.

 - There are many commercially available inactivated flu vaccines, all of which cover four strains of the virus, and the CDC does not recommend a particular formulation.

-- However, one vaccine, Fluzone High Dose, contains a more significant amount of antigen than the other inactivated vaccines and may promote a more robust immune response.
-Therefore, it is approved by the Food and Drug Agency (FDA) for persons over age 65 and maybe a consideration.
+- However, one vaccine, Fluzone High Dose, contains a greater amount of antigen than the other inactivated vaccines and may promote a more robust immune response.
+It is approved by the Food and Drug Agency (FDA) for persons over age 65 and may be a consideration.

 - The recommendations for vaccination against pneumococcal disease were unchanged for many years.
-Still, with the release of new vaccines, significant changes have been made, with the most recent updates being released in January 2022.
+Still, with the release of new vaccines, significant changes have been made, with the most recent updates having been released by the CDC in January 2022.
 One goal of the latest recommendations has been to simplify the vaccination regimen.
-However, there remains some complexity which I will try to simplify in straightforward terms so you will know what vaccines you should get and when to get them.
+On the contrary, there seems to be some significant complexity which I will try to simplify in straightforward terms so you will know what vaccines you should get and when to get them.

 - The best time to get vaccinated is early following your diagnosis of CLL/SLL, so do not delay.

 - The three currently available vaccines: are Vaxneuvance (PCV15), Prevnar20 (PCV20), and Pneumovax 23 (PPSV23).

 - The first two vaccines, PCV15, and PCV20, are conjugate vaccines (PCV) and have replaced the earlier versions: Prevnar 13 (PCV13 ) and Prevnar (PCV7).